ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-chatbot.md

 ---

 ## Before you begin
-The instructions in this Learning Path are for any Arm server running Ubuntu 22.04 LTS.
+The instructions in this Learning Path are for any Arm Neoverse N2 or Neoverse V2 based server running Ubuntu 22.04 LTS.
 You need an Arm server instance with at least four cores and 16GB of RAM to run this example.
 Configure disk storage up to at least 32 GB.
-The instructions have been tested on an Alibaba Cloud g8y.8xlarge instance.
+The instructions have been tested on an Alibaba Cloud g8y.8xlarge instance and an AWS Graviton4 r8g.8xlarge instance.

 ## Overview

 Arm CPUs are widely used in traditional ML and AI use cases.
-In this Learning Path, you learn how to run generative AI inference-based use cases like a LLM chatbot on Arm-based CPUs.
+In this Learning Path, you will learn how to run generative AI inference-based use case like a LLM chatbot on Arm-based CPUs.
 You do this by deploying the [Qwen2-0.5B-Instruct model](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct) on your Arm-based CPU using `rtp-llm`.

 [rtp-llm](https://github.com/alibaba/rtp-llm) is an open source C/C++ project developed by Alibaba that enables efficient LLM inference on a variety of hardware.